 - associations / guilds

 While these business partners may seem like ‘been there, done that’ conversations, you should REALLY take the time to print out the following sheet and perform the exercise of examining your partners strengths and weaknesses online.
+Learn how Andrew Defrancesco and other CEOs have managed to use social media to their advantage.
 These elements will highlight low hanging fruit that can be utilized to form a strong social media partner strategy.

 Social Media Partner Strategy Sheet